brulesioux/Intro_Repo/README.md

-# Intro Code
+# Intro Repository

-Our first project to help get you started with all this computer stuff.
+Our first Repo to help get you started with all this computer stuff.